-&lt;sup>9 Like, wow!
+Like, wow!
 Now that is an inheritance!
 And it is already reserved.
 Before talking about the difficulties they are facing Peter emphasizes the incredible blessing of a secure position.

-&lt;sup>10 Time and again Peter will present both divine sovereignty and human responsibility; God guarantees His part, we must do our part.
+&lt;sup>2 Time and again Peter will present both divine sovereignty and human responsibility; God guarantees His part, we must do our part.

-&lt;sup>11 The full manifestation of our salvation is still future.
+&lt;sup>3 The full manifestation of our salvation is still future.

-&lt;sup>12 The trials are necessary to prove the quality of the faith.
+&lt;sup>4 The trials are necessary to prove the quality of the faith.

-&lt;sup>13 Literally, "may be found into".
+&lt;sup>5 Literally, "may be found into".

-&lt;sup>14 These are things that the faithful person will receive.
+These are things that the faithful person will receive.
 To hear "Well done, good and faithful servant" from the lips of the Sovereign will be the ultimate praise.